ambethia/recaptcha/README.md

 ### Recaptcha.with_configuration

-For temporary overwrites (not thread safe).
+For temporary overwrites (not thread-safe).

 ```ruby
 Recaptcha.with_configuration(site_key: '12345') do